 Acoustical Sealant Tubes

-- Used to seal surface perimeter and other gaps
+- Green Glue Sealant is used to seal surface perimeter and other gaps

 - Remains flexible, easy to cleanup, non-toxic, UL rated

-- Full cases ship for free to main 48 US states, regardless of quantity
+- Full cases ship free to main 48 US states!

 The GG Acoustical Sealant tube holds 28 ounces of caulk.
 Gaps in sound isolation assemblies should remain small, preferably less than 1/4".
 Without measuring the linear footage of each gap, you can assume about 1 tube per 100 square feet of surface area.
 It is difficult to estimate accurately the amount of GG Sealant needed for each project.
 Since this sealant is paintable, any left over sealant can be used to caulk finish work.